First Generation Mentorship Program (FGMP)

 - Complete short Progress Reports monthly.

+Yes!
 Mentees also have the option of receiving academic credit by enrolling in FGMP as a course.
 There are no additional requirements, however Mentees must participate and complete the FGMP Mentee expectations and requirements (listed below) to receive a passing grade.
 The course is two units per quarter, graded Satisfactory (S) or No Credit (NC).
 Mentees can choose to enroll in the course for credit Fall, Winter, and/or Spring quarter.
 The FGMP Committee will reach out to accepted Mentees in September to get formal sign-ups for the course and Mentees are then manually enrolled in the course.

 Opting out of the optional course will not negatively impact your FGMP application.